 In January 2007, we completed a \$162.5 million convertible debt offering, which raised proceeds of approximately \$157.1 million, net of \$5.4 million in issuance costs.
 We included the issuance costs in our balance sheet and are amortizing these costs to interest expense over the life of the debt.
-The \$162.5 million convertible subordinated notes mature in 2027 and bear interest at $2^{5}/{8}$ percent, which is payable semi-annually.
-The $2^{5}/{8}$ percent notes are convertible, at the option of the note holders, into approximately 11.1 million shares of our common stock at a conversion price of \$14.63 per share.
+The \$162.5 million convertible subordinated notes mature in 2027 and bear interest at $2^5/8$ percent, which is payable semi-annually.
+The $2^5/8$ percent notes are convertible, at the option of the note holders, into approximately 11.1 million shares of our common stock at a conversion price of \$14.63 per share.
 We can redeem these notes at a redemption price equal to 100.75 percent of the principal amount between February 15, 2012 and February 14, 2013; 100.375 percent of the principal amount between February 15, 2013 and February 14, 2014; and 100 percent of the principal amount thereafter.
 Holders of the $2^{5}/{8}$ percent notes may also require us to repurchase the $2^{5}/{8}$ percent notes on February 15, 2014, February 15, 2017 and February 15, 2022, and upon the occurrence of certain defined conditions, at 100 percent of the principal amount of the $2^{5}/{8}$ percent notes being repurchased plus unpaid interest.

 In October 2008, we entered into a loan agreement related to an equipment financing and in September 2009, we amended the loan agreement to increase the aggregate maximum amount of principal we can draw under the agreement.
 Under the loan agreement, we can borrow up to \$18.4 million in principal to finance the purchase of equipment until the end of the draw down period.
 Each draw down under the loan agreement has a term of three years, with principal and interest payable monthly.
 We calculate interest on amounts we borrow under the loan agreement based upon the three year interest rate swap at the time we make each draw down plus four percent.
 We are using the equipment purchased under the loan agreement as collateral.
-As of March 31, 2011, we have drawn down \$16.7 million in principal under this loan agreement at a weighted average interest rate of 6.31 percent.
-The carrying balance under this loan agreement at March 31, 2011 and December 31, 2010 was \$8.0 million and \$9.4 million, respectively.
+In June 2011, we drew down an additional \$1.6 million in principal under the loan agreement.
+As of June 30, 2011, we had drawn down \$18.3 million in principal under this loan agreement at a weighted average interest rate of 6.19 percent.
+The carrying balance under this loan agreement at June 30, 2011 and December 31, 2010 was \$8.2 million and \$9.4 million, respectively.
 We will continue to use equipment lease financing as long as the terms remain commercially attractive.